-16 Essential Activewear Brands to Know Right Now
+19 Activewear Brands You Need to Know About

 Varley

 Printed pieces can be chic, too, as this LA line proves on the regular.
-(Though if you’re a solids fan, it also has plenty of that.)
-The Biona Ash Python Legging is on sale for just $70 right now.
+Like this marble-print sports bra that looks almost ethereal.

 Photo: